For Palestinians in Lebanon, 69 years of despair

 He jumped from the car and fled into the nearby Palestinian refugee camp, where the Lebanese army has no authority.

-On Monday, Palestinians mark 69 years since hundreds of thousands of them were forced from their homes during the 1948 war that led to the creation of Israel.
+Palestinians on Monday marked 69 years since hundreds of thousands of them were forced from their homes during the 1948 war that led to the creation of Israel.
 Many settled in the neighboring West Bank, Gaza, Jordan, Syria and Lebanon.

 As refugees, various U.N. charters entitle them and their descendants to the right to work and a dignified living until they can return to their homes or such settlement is reached.